ryansb/hugo-lambda/README.md

 administrator on your account (or are using a scoped-down IAM role yourself), you won't have the permissions to do this.

+If there are problems with the function itself, you can use the [awslogs](https://github.com/jorgebastida/awslogs) tool to view the logs from your function group.

 ## Contributing

 Questions, suggestions, bug reports, and contributions are welcome as pull